uilab-kaist/cs50705-ethics-spring-2026/README.md

 * The instructor will provide discussion questions for each class.
 * Each team will participate in the discussion and submit a written or transcribed record of their discussion by the end of class (AI-based transcription tools such as [ClovaNote](https://clovanote.naver.com/) may be used).
 * For each class, one team will be assigned to present their discussion points and ideas at the end of the discussion session.
+* Please find the details in the [discussion page](https://uilab-kaist.github.io/cs50705-ethics-spring-2026/discussion).

 ## Attendance and Participation Policy
 * Attendance is recorded through the paper reading quizzes.